FeroseHameed/random-shape-cognition1012/README.md

 **Functional Requirements:**

-&emsp;•	Users will be prompted to enter a username and start a new game
+&emsp;•	Users will be prompted to enter a username upon starting a new game

 &emsp;•	Webpage will highlight random shapes upon start of game